-Iain Stewart was born in September 1972 and grew up in Hamilton in central Scotland.
+Iain Stewart was born in September 1972 and grew up in Hamilton, Scotland.

-He went to Hutchesons’ Grammar School in Glasgow before proceeding to Exeter University where he graduated with an honours degree in politics.
+He went to Hutchesons’ Grammar School in Glasgow before proceeding to Exeter University, graduating with an honours degree in politics.

-Prior to his election as MP for Milton Keynes South, Iain worked in the Board Practice of the Executive Search firm, Odgers, Ray & Berndtson.
+Iain worked on the Board Practice of the Executive Search firm, Odgers, Ray & Berndtson.
 He also used to run a research unit in Westminster which provides a detailed analysis of Government legislation for its clients, which included members of the Shadow Cabinet.
-Iain has written a number of articles and books on political issues.
+In addition, Iain has written a number of articles and books on political issues.

-He got his first campaigning experience by standing in the Glasgow Rutherglen constituency in the first Scottish Parliament elections in 1999.
-He then served for six years as a member of his local parish council – Shenley Brook End & Tattenhoe.
-He contested the Milton Keynes South West seat in the 2001 and 2005 elections.
+Upon moving to Milton Keynes, Iain served for six years as a member of his local parish council – Shenley Brook End & Tattenhoe.
+Also, Iain contested the Milton Keynes South West seat at the 2001 and 2005 elections.